Disney Plus Trailer: The Guardians Of The Galaxy Holiday Special - NewsBreak

 The Marvel Studios’ Special Presentation stars Chris Pratt, Dave Bautista, Karen Gillan, Pom Klementieff, featuring Vin Diesel as Groot and Bradley Cooper as Rocket, Sean Gunn and The Old 97’s with Michael Rooker and Kevin Bacon.

-The post Disney Plus Trailer: The Guardians Of The Galaxy Holiday Special appeared first on Wilson County Source .
+The post Disney Plus Trailer: The Guardians Of The Galaxy Holiday Special appeared first on Cheatham County Source .

 Comments / 0